elaconf/elaconf.github.io/about/index.md

 ---
 layout: page
 title: About
-description: Ela Conf is a conference with a goal to create a safe, supportive, inspiring and comfortable _community_ for adult women and marginalized genders (18+) to gain the confidence needed to become leaders, speakers, and teachers in the world of tech.
+description: Ela Conf is a conference with a goal to create a safe, supportive, inspiring and comfortable _community_ for adult marginalized genders (18+) to gain the confidence needed to become leaders, speakers, and teachers in the world of tech.
 ---

 Ela Conf is a conference with a goal to create a safe, supportive, inspiring and comfortable _community_ for adult women and marginalized genders (18+) to gain the confidence needed to become leaders, speakers, and teachers in the world of tech.